frejs/fre/README.md

 because there no `key` for them, please use it as late as possible.

-#### Fiber
+#### Async rendering

-Fiber is a priority scheduling scheme.
+Fre use `requestAnimationFrame` to update, It like react Fiber but tinier than.

-It uses the traversal form of linked list to achieve time slicing
+Async is also called `time slicing`.

-#### hash.keyed diff
+#### keyed diff

-Fre implements a compact diff algorithm
+Fre implements a compact diff algorithm support keyed

 It uses hash to mark locations for easy comparison